Fakkiie/Blackjack-AI/README.md

 Customizable Settings: Adjust the number of decks, the player's starting balance, betting strategies, and more.

-Creating a blackjack player using reinforcement learning and Q-learning techniques.
+Creating a blackjack player using reinforcement learning and Q-learning techniques. https://github.com/omeedf/blackjack-bot is the original source of this code.